BranchingBad/zone-poker/README.md

 - **Security Audit**: Performs basic security checks for common DNS misconfigurations.
 - **OSINT Enrichment**: Gathers related data from open-source intelligence sources.
 - **Rich Console Output**: Uses the `rich` library to display results in beautifully formatted tables, trees, and panels.
+- **Configuration File**: Use a JSON config file to manage all your scan options for repeatable analysis.
+- **Bulk Analysis**: Scan multiple domains at once by providing a JSON file.
 - **Data Export**: Automatically exports all findings to structured `JSON` and detailed `TXT` reports on your Desktop.

 ---